-While North Carolina has its fair share of protected historical sites, the only one that is devoted to remembering the legacy of the area’s American Indians is the man-made hill known as the Town Creek Indian Mound.
+While North Carolina has its fair share of protected historical sites, the only one that is devoted to remembering the legacy of the area’s indigenous people is the man-made hill known as the Town Creek Indian Mound.

 Created just prior to 1000 CE, the ritual mound served the Pee Dee traditions; a cultural movement throughout parts of North Carolina, Tennessee, South Carolina, and Georgia.
-The flat-topped hill was built as a ceremonial site at which locals and visiting tribesmen would ritually purify themselves after trading or settling any grievances.
+The flat-topped hill was built as a ceremonial site at which locals and visiting tribespeople would ritually purify themselves after trading or settling any grievances.
 The Town Creek tribe was the only Pee Dee settlement in what is now North Carolina making it a unique and important piece of historical architecture.

 The mound has also served as a wellspring of archeological finds.
 The first amateur excavations began in 1927 and locals had long known the area as a great place to find arrowheads and other loose artifacts.
 It was not until a decade later that a team of professional archaeologists, led by Joffre Coe of the University of North Carolina, began exploring the site as part of a Works Progress Administration (WPA) initiative.
 Exploration of the site continued in earnest as archaeologists discovered evidence of other fortifications that once stood in the area, and learned a great deal about the Pee Dee culture, which had left no written evidence of its past.

 Exploration efforts continue to this day, although on a much smaller scale.
 The Town Creek Indian Mound has been open, as a State Historic Site since the 1960s, to the public who can come and explore the mound for themselves.
 The village also contains a mortuary hut (http://www.youtube.com/watch?feature=player_detailpage&v=mcCJpK01QBc).
 There is also a replica temple atop the mound which is surrounded by a recreated fence fortification.